rcos/rcos-handbook/docs/grading/academic_integrity.md

 Students may also engage in "pair programming" to work on open source contributions as long as they use co-authoring on all commits where pair programming was used.
 When using co-authoring, all students who worked on the commit must be included to receive credit for the commit.
 Instructions for co-authoring are listed below.

 - [GitHub Commit Co-Authoring](https://help.github.com/articles/creating-a-commit-with-multiple-authors/)
-- GitLab currently does not support co-authoring.
+- GitLab also supports this format

 ## Status Updates